-- (a) Before the reliability forecasting process, AEMO must consult on planned changes to assumptions and methodologies, (typically driven by the forecast improvement plan, as outlined in Section 4.2) using FRG consultation or written consultation through its annual IASR consultation process7. - (b) Throughout the reliability forecasting process, AEMO will: - undertake validation of data and assumptions, for example through the use of reputable sources, validation against other available sources and explaining changes from previous versions; - (ii) undertake verification of model implementations underpinning each subprocess; and - (iii) engage with industry on interim results, both by individual component and demand and supply forecasts overall, though FRG discussion and FRG consultation.
+- (a) Before the reliability forecasting process, AEMO must consult on planned changes to assumptions and methodologies, (typically driven by the forecast improvement plan, as outlined in Section 4.2) using FRG consultation or written consultation through its annual IASR consultation process. - (b) Throughout the reliability forecasting process, AEMO will: - undertake validation of data and assumptions, for example through the use of reputable sources, validation against other available sources and explaining changes from previous versions; - (ii) undertake verification of model implementations underpinning each subprocess; and - (iii) engage with industry on interim results, both by individual component and demand and supply forecasts overall, though FRG discussion and FRG consultation. - (c) After the reliability forecasting process, AEMO will publish final methodology documents and supporting material as defined in Section 3.5.2.